xcsp3team/pycsp3/README.md

 We succinctly introduce a few PyCSP3 models, showing how to compile them with different options.
 However, note that many illustrations are available on [www.pycsp.org](http://pycsp.org/), notably many [models](http://pycsp.org/documentation/models/) with Jupyter notebooks.

-But first, we give some general information about compilation.
+First, we give some general information about compilation.

 ## Compiling PyCSP3 Models